 When you signed your insurance policy, you entered into a contract with your insurance provider.
 Your contract requires that the insurance company act in “good faith.”
 If your insurance company wrongly denies your claim or doesn’t pay for the benefits you are supposed to receive, they are acting in “bad faith” and are violating that contract.
 Our lawyers can file a “bad faith” lawsuit on your behalf to make the insurance company pay you the money you deserve.

-5. Insurance companies may try get you to sign away your rights.
+5. Insurance companies may try to get you to sign away your rights

 You should not sign anything pertaining to the accident without first consulting a lawyer.
 You could unknowingly sign your rights away.